skhiggins/ra_guide/README.md

         <img src="https://github.com/skhiggins/ra_guide/blob/main/pictures/asana/asana_setup_12.png" align="center" height="25%" width="25%">

-    9. Once all projects have been set up, invite all researchers and RAs as collaborators to the team.
+    9. Once all projects have been set up, invite all researchers and RAs (research assistants) as collaborators to the team.
 Once they have accepted your invitation, you can (and should) invite them to join the rest of the projects.
 Ask collaborators (by assigning them a first task) to input their full name and a picture so that it's easy to identify task ownership.
 You can invite new members to a maximum of three projects.
 You can see who is a member of each project on the left of the search bar:

         <img src="https://github.com/skhiggins/ra_guide/blob/main/pictures/asana/colab_1.png" align="center" height="40%" width="40%">